 Planning for your elder years can be an easy process to overlook.
 While no one wants to think about growing old, it is important to create a plan for your financial welfare, medical needs and personal well-being as you age.
 It is also vital to preplan for difficult matters such as nursing homes and end-of-life decisions.

 Protect Yourself And Your Well-Being During Your Elder Years

-Serving Royal Oak, Southfield and all of Southeast Michigan, the lawyers of Galloway and Collens, PLLC, have extensive experience helping our clients make the right decisions from both legal and financial perspectives, but we never forget the human aspect of these matters.
+Serving the Detroit metro area and all of Michigan, the lawyers of Galloway and Collens, PLLC, have extensive experience helping our clients make the right decisions from both legal and financial perspectives, but we never forget the human aspect of these matters.
 Older adults deserve to live their final years in dignity, and we work to help make their lives as comfortable and as worry-free as possible.

 Our Huntington Woods lawyers help clients address all aspects of elder care, including issues surrounding:

 - Long-term care planning

 - Veteran aid and attendance

 - Estate recovery

 Addressing Complex Elder Law Issues At Any Stage In Your Life

 Clients come to us at various stages in their lives.
 Some wish to engage in advance elder care planning and seek our services years before they retire.
 Others come to us right after a medical crisis in order to quickly address important elder care issues.